 Deciding which items to purchase for your first baby can be very intimidating.
 When I was preparing for my first baby I spent hours researching what to buy, and I found myself watching a lot of "Baby products I regret buying," videos.
+I wanted to make sure I had everything we needed, without wasting a bunch of money.
 While you are building your registry and making purchases in preparation for your little one, it can be hard to tell what you actually need.
 Every baby and family is different, so you are bound to hear a number of opinions about which things you need to have for that new baby.

 This list is a little different.
 Are any of these things absolutely necessary?
 Nope!
-If they are not in your budget or you are taking a minimalist approach to raising a child then it is nothing to stress about!
+If they are not in your budget or you are taking a minimalist approach to raise a child then not having these items is nothing to stress about!
 These are just products that have made my life a little easier.

 1. Changing Table

-I think the biggest perk to using a changing table is that things are going to get messy, and if it is at all possible it is great to have an area prepared for the mess.
-If my baby has a blowout diaper, it is easier to change him on a fully stocked table with wipes, fresh diapers, and diaper rash cream, and it is even better that it is right next to all of his clean clothes.
+I think the biggest perk to using a changing table is that things are going to get messy, and it is great to have an area prepared for the mess.
+If my baby has a blowout diaper, it is much easier to change him on a fully stocked table with wipes, fresh diapers, and diaper rash cream, and it is even better that it is right next to his dresser with all of his clean clothes.